Field-Day-2022/desktop-data-manager/QualityPolicy.md

 #### The file structure is as follows:

 - Capstone (top level directory)
   - Contains resources that require constant attention and span the life of the project.
-### Standup
+- Sprints (Capstone/Sprint #)
+  - Contains resources that are specific to one sprint.
+- Templates (Capstone/Templates)
+  - Contains reusable templates for generating documentation.
+- Carlo Pelosi (Capstone/Carlo Pelosi)
+  - Contains notes and recordings from meetings with the legacy developer, Carlo Pelosi.
+- Bateman (Capstone/Bateman)
+  - Contains notes and recordings from meetings with the Sponsor, Dr. Heather Bateman.

 ## Version Control
 The team will use git for version control and host the source code on GitHub.